camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/graphql.md

 ## Prerequisites

 The GraphQL Connector allows you to connect to a GraphQL API endpoint.
-In order to use the GraphQL connector, you need to know the GraphQL endpoint URL, authentication, and avaiable API methods.
+To use the GraphQL Connector, you need to know the GraphQL endpoint URL, authentication, and available API methods.

 ## Create a GraphQL Connector task

-To use a **GraphQL Connector** in your process, either change the type of an existing task by clicking on it and using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
+To use a **GraphQL Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors.md) to learn more.

 ## Make your GraphQL Connector executable